-My first book, South African Literature’s Russian Soul: Narrative Forms of Global Isolation, was published in late 2015, paperback early 2017 (Bloomsbury/Continuum).
+My first book, South African Literature’s Russian Soul: Narrative Forms of Global Isolation, was published in late 2015, paperback early 2017 (Bloomsbury).
 It is centrally concerned with how Russia’s nineteenth-century “Golden Age” of literature and ideas provides a model for the study of South African forms and epistemologies both during and after apartheid.
-It also advances a broader argument for realism’s maturation through historical upset and alienation, rather than social and economic stability.
-Through paired readings of nineteenth-century Russian texts and their South African successors, the book ultimately asks how traditions that manifest a deep sense of isolation in the world make us ask harder questions about global methodologies.
+It also advances a broader argument for realism’s maturation through deep historical and social remove.
+Through paired readings of nineteenth-century Russian texts and their South African successors, the book ultimately asks how traditions marked by a formative sense of isolation in the world make us ask harder questions about the “global” as a method and analytic category.

 The book’s Introduction is also posted on my academia.edu page with Bloomsbury’s permission, and citation details are available through the links above.